-Five Useful Applications Marketers Should Have On Their iPads
+5 Useful Applications Marketers Should Have on Their iPads

-I, personally, picked up an iPad a few weeks ago mainly as a portfolio piece and have found that it is definitely a really great device for doing business, whether it’s for sales or liveblogging a conference or panel, posting tweets or chatting on Skype and picking up important information – however you use it, I’m sure that your productivity will benefit from having these devices instead of a netbook.
+I picked up an iPad a few weeks ago, mainly as a portfolio piece, and found it to be an excellent device for doing business.
+Whether it’s for sales or liveblogging a conference or panel, posting tweets or chatting on Skype and picking up vital information—however you use it, I’m sure that your productivity will benefit from having these devices instead of a netbook.
 And let’s face it, the netbook era is over and dead.

-So with all of that being said, I thought I would highlight five useful applications that every marketer should have on their iPad to help better communicate with their customers and co-workers.
+So, with all of that being said, I thought I would highlight five useful applications that every marketer should have on their iPad to help them communicate better with their customers and co-workers.

 1. Skype

-If you’re going to be mobile, you’re going to want to communicate with people on your iPad.
-And since there’s no app currently for Google Talk, the next best thing is Skype.
-Besides, if you wanted to have video chat with people, it should be pretty easy to do with the iPad’s front-facing camera – it’ll make your life that much easier to do.
-Instant chat+video makes having to work remotely a piece of cake.
+If you are mobile, you will want to communicate with people on your iPad.
+Since there’s no app currently for Google Talk, the next best thing is Skype.
+Besides, if you want to have a video chat with people, it should be pretty easy to do with the iPad’s front-facing camera—it’ll make your life that much easier.
+Instant chat and video make having to work remotely a piece of cake.

 2. Dropbox

-Since there’s no real easy way to share content from a iPad to other electronic devices – you can’t connect to a shared drive, the next best thing is Dropbox.
-Ideally if you want to send large files from one person to another that your email can’t handle, then why not post it to Dropbox and let that do the work for you?
-If you’re working remotely and want to have instant access to your information, presentations, materials, brochures, files relevant to your trip or travels, then post it on Dropbox and when you need it, just use the Dropbox app on your iPad and download it to your tablet device to show it off.
-It doesn’t have to be documents either…you can have videos and images live on there if you want without needing to clog up your iPad memory storage.
+Since there’s no easy way to share content from an iPad to other electronic devices—you can’t connect to a shared drive, the next best thing is Dropbox.
+Ideally, if you want to send large files from one person to another that your email can’t handle, then why not post them to Dropbox and let that work for you?
+If you’re working remotely and want to have instant access to your information, presentations, materials, brochures, and files relevant to your trip or travels, then post it on Dropbox, and when you need it, just use the Dropbox app on your iPad and download it to your tablet device to show it off.
+It doesn’t have to be documented, either.
+You can have videos and images live on there without clogging up your iPad memory storage.

 3. Bamboo Paper

-Just because things are digital doesn’t mean that we still don’t need to jot down important notes once in a while.
-An iPad is essentially a digital notebook and what Bamboo Paper does is provide users with the means to jot down notes, reports, findings, or simply draw to their hearts content.
-Afterwards, you can email the pages to yourself or to a colleague for inclusion in a presentation or maybe to archive for later on.
-It’s one of the more eco-friendly ways of keeping track of what’s happening and there are multiple styles of paper you can have.
-The only downside is that while you’re using it, it functions best by having a stylus, although you can still use your finger to draw and take notes.
+Just because things are digital doesn’t mean we still don’t need to jot down important notes occasionally.
+An iPad is essentially a digital notebook, and Bamboo Paper allows users to jot down notes, reports, and findings or simply draw to their heart’s content.
+Afterward, you can email the pages to yourself or to a colleague for inclusion in a presentation or maybe to archive for later on.
+It’s one of the more eco-friendly ways to track what’s happening, and you can use multiple paper styles.
+The only downside is that it functions best with a stylus while you’re using it, although you can still use your finger to draw and take notes.

 4. Evernote

-While Dropbox is a useful service to transfer large files back and forth, you’re going to need a storage area in the cloud where you can keep your notes, images, music and whatever digital files you might want to store safe.
-No, it’s not a FTP service, it’s Evernote and it’s a good place to take down quite pieces of information to review later on.
+While Dropbox is a useful service for transferring large files back and forth, you will need a storage area in the cloud to keep your notes, images, music and whatever digital files you want to store safely.
+No, it’s not an FTP service; it’s Evernote, and it’s an excellent place to take down a few pieces of information to review later on.
 If you’re in a presentation and someone has a slide you want to review later on, just take a photo and upload it to Evernote for later.
-You can even tag your notes for easy review and searches and it’s accessible both on your iPad, mobile device and even on the web itself so you won’t need to worry about the hassles of transferring information.
-It’s all stored in the cloud – one app to find it all.
-And now that it’s integrated with Skitch, you can take a screenshot of a webpage or mark up a photo or file and store it to Evernote for later viewing.
+You can even tag your notes for easy review and searches, and it’s accessible both on your iPad, mobile device and even on the web itself, so you won’t need to worry about the hassles of transferring information.
+It’s all stored in the cloud—one app to find everything.
+And now that it’s integrated with Skitch, you can take a screenshot of a webpage or mark up a photo or file and store it in Evernote for later viewing.
 It’s your virtual cabinet of content and works seamlessly on your tablet device.

 5. Flipboard